PackBlock/presentation-v2/slides/23-templates-usage.md

 <div class='center-content'>

-- Many users would use well crafted easy to use templates.
+- Many users would use well crafted, easy to use templates.

 - Big enterprises want to create their own private templates.